Sanctuary is a wholistic, healing ministry that provides safe,

 Although I judged my mom harshly and we were estranged for most of my life, God gave me an authentic revelation of grace that completely healed and restored our relationship.
 In fact, she moved back to Virginia when I was in my late twenties and we had a better relationship than any other mother and daughter I know for the last seven years of her life.
 She was my best friend and I simply cherished our time together.

 Honestly, she'd been doing a lot better until my son's father waged the second custody battle attempting to sever my relationship with our son.
-Though he abandoned me during the pregnancy, he'd changed his mind about wanting a family.
+Though he did everything in his power to force me to abort the pregnancy - withdrawing all support and abandoning me to go it alone - he eventually changed his mind about wanting a family.
 The son of an extremely violent diplomat, he had his ways of manipulating the family court system to get what he wanted.
 My mom spent the last of her savings trying to defend me in what must have been a $200k court battle.
 After almost a year of costly proceedings, she started to get sick again.
 Mere weeks before the trial, I found her dead body in the garage and the custody battle became a land-slide.

 Though the other side was granted two continuances in order to mandate more parental testing, which I faired quite well on, I was denied the single continuance I requested in order to deal with the aftermath of my mom's suicide.
 At the end of the 9-hour-long trial, they attacked my low income asking if I'd "applied to every McDonalds in Rockingham County".
 Of course, I could only answer "yes" or "no".
-The stack of cover letters that had accompanied applications for all sorts of different jobs – the size of a ream of printer paper – seemed all but invisible in the court room.
 When I tried to explain my work to found an environmental and social justice organization that made eco products and services more accessible to impoverished people, they laughed in my face.

 Dazed & Confused: Within a few weeks time, I lost my best friend and primary custody of my only son, whom my life revolved around.
 It was gut-wrenching and my memory gets a little choppy and fragmented here.
 I recall that it was all I could do at times to pick up a garden mattock, head out back and dig.
 I'd dig and dig and dig – like someone dying of thirst.
 Or I'd pick up a violin and play.
 I'd play and play and play – until my fingers were raw and I was so stiff from sitting in one position that I could barely move.
 In between periods of desperate digging, blank numbness and maniacal fiddling, I remember wanting to found a healing garden called Sanctuary.